thismatters/django-svelte/README.md

 This package was originally written during the Svelte 3 days and was bundled by Rollup.
 Version 0.1.7 and prior were devoted to supporting this stack.
 Newer versions of this package _ought_ to support that old stack, but they are untested.

-Version 0.2.0 and on support Svelte 4 bundled by Vite and demonstrate how to get started with this updated stack
+Version 0.2.0 and on support Svelte 4 bundled by Vite.

 ## Installation